 Beef Bone Broth is one of the most powerful superfoods there is and is extremely nutrient rich.
 In a relatively short period of time you will be sipping on this amazing broth or using it for soups and stews.

-Before we begin the exciting holiday season where family, parties, wonderful food, indulgent desserts, get-togethers, home-made gifts and so much more take over our lives, I thought I’d preempt all of the sugary, high-fat recipes with these immune boosting, cold and flu fighting recipes that I’ve discovered recently.
+Before we begin the exciting holiday season where family, parties, wonderful food, indulgent desserts, get-togethers, homemade gifts and so much more take over our lives, I thought I’d preempt all of the sugary, high-fat recipes with an immune boosting, cold and flu fighting recipe.

-This bone broth is filled with nutrients, it is anti-inflammatory, high in antioxidants, loaded with rich vitamins and minerals; in fact, I’m sipping a nice warm mug of it right now, by a nice cozy fire while writing this post.
+Bone broth is filled with good-for-you, gut healing nutrients!
+It is anti-inflammatory, high in antioxidants, loaded with rich vitamins and minerals; in fact, I’m sipping a nice warm mug of it right now, by a nice cozy fire while writing this post.

-Besides tasting absolutely amazing, there are so very many benefits from bone broth, I probably began to realize how many benefits when a group of friends in my neighborhood banded together to help a mutual friend battle Multiple Sclerosis by using foods as medicine; traditional medicine had temporarily helped and foods were and are helping.
+Besides tasting absolutely amazing, there are so very many benefits from bone broth, I probably began to realize how many benefits when a group of friends in my neighborhood banded together to help a mutual friend battle Multiple Sclerosis by using food to heal; traditional medicine had only temporarily helped and foods were and still are helping.